Winter Jam Chooses Avid Live Systems to Mix and Record Multiple Artists

 As for the broadcast, Holcomb felt right at home thanks to the Avid system.
 “The broadcast engineer brought out a Profile too, so we grouped everything together on the eight subgroups and sent it to him,” he explains.
 “I still ran all my VCAs and the matrixes for the outs.”

 In the old days, headlining FOH engineers might be slightly nervous when they stepped up to a console after nine other acts have performed, afraid of what’s been changed throughout the night.
 Lampa admits with a confident laugh that’s the last thing he’s worried about.
 “I love that I don’t have to think about what anyone else has been doing,” he says.
 “I know the console is going to pull up and be solid for me.
 That’s great.”

-Find a system that multiple engineers would be comfortable using to mix and record 10 artists on a huge nationwide tour, with minimal set-up time
+Allow multiple engineers to mix and record 10 artists on a huge nationwide tour, with minimal set-up time.

 Two Avid Profile Systems enabled Blackhawk Audio to speed up every aspect of live mixing and recording and deliver exceptional sound quality night after night.